MyMel2001/NodeBench/README.md

 # NodeBench
-MyMel2001 Official AI Benchmark - testing if the AI *nodes* how to do stuff. :p
+MyMel2001 official AI benchmark suite - testing if the AI *nodes* how to do stuff. :p